Bigfella0117/MCS1643-Midterm/README.md

-# Unity 3D Project Template 2020.3
+# Unity 3D Project Template 2022.3
+# based on Jeremy Bond's MSU MI 231 Template

-**This project template for all Unity 2020.3 projects in MI 231 - Interactive Media and Game Development includes:**
+**This project template for all Unity 2022.3 projects in MCS 1243 includes:**
-* A Unity project template that includes the correct .gitignore and .gitattributes files to work with GitLab.MSU.edu.
+* A Unity project template that includes the correct .gitignore and .gitattributes files to work with GitHub.
 You won't see the .git___ files because they are invisible, but they help GIT work well with Unity projects.
 * **This README.md MarkDown file.** You will need to edit the **Required ReadMe Info** section below for ***EVERY*** project in this class.
-* A UnityWindowLayout.wlt file in the project folder (the same folder as this ReadMe.md file) that you can load to lay out the Unity window the way that Jeremy recommends.
+* A UnityWindowLayout.wlt file in the project folder (the same folder as this ReadMe.md file) that you can load to lay out the Unity window the way that Peter prefers.
 * Modifications to the base Unity project that **remove Plastic SCM**, which is extremely helpful for allowing Git to work well.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *I hope this template works for you.
-If it doesn't, please let us know on Piazza. – Jeremy*

 ---

-# Required ReadMe Info for ALL MI 231 Projects
+# Required ReadMe Info for ALL MCS1243 Projects
 * **Project**   -
 * **Your Name** -
 * **Date**      -